-A first interaction concerns this document, which provides an overview of the methodology and references to the main data sources to be used for the calculation of the necessary volume of strategic reserve.
+This document aims to provide an overview of the methodology and references to the main data sources to be used for the calculation of the necessary volume of strategic reserve.
 For this consultation no specific questions are provided, but these can be formulated in any way desired through comments or suggestions on the provided consultation documents.